DulingLai/GooglePlayCrawler/README.md

 Change the GSCRAPPER_DIR in gpcconstants.py file to the folder where [google-play-api](https://github.com/facundoolano/google-play-api) is installed.

+Google constantly checks the accounts activity and blocks the api access.
+To avoid the authentication error, it is recommended to set up two factor login and an app password, then use the app password to login.

 ## Usage
 ```
 python GooglePlayCrawler.py -d DIR (-a [ALL] -c [COLLECTION] -g [CATEGORY] -n [NUMBER] -s [START])